Noeska/illegiblesemantics/projects/proj-2.md

 And if we can't trust Lisa Vogel, who then can we trust?

-Their logo is a tongue-in-cheek riff on the **Emperor** logo, featuring crosses both upright and inverted, and a candle for good measure.
+Their logo is a tongue-in-cheek riff on the **Emperor** logo, featuring **crosses both upright and inverted**, and a candle for good measure.

 ![Ecumenical Metal](..\assets\img\projects\proj-2\psalm.jpg)